MYBIT: THE FUTURE OF INVESTMENT IN BITS AND PIECES

 With aging work forces, rising housing costs, and stagnant wages across most G8 countries, run-away inequality, populism and a weakened public, look like the forces that will define the future.

 Here is where startups like Mybit come in.
-Based out of Geneva, Mybit uses Ethereum’s smart contract system to democratize and decentralize investment by introducing the concept of fractional ownership.
+Based out of Zurich, Mybit uses Ethereum’s smart contract system to democratize and decentralize investment by introducing the concept of fractional ownership.
 The company boasts that it will enable anyone in the world to invest and profit from the “emerging multi-trillion dollar industry of autonomous vehicles, renewable energy, robotics and smart IoT devices”.
 So how does it work?
 Like many things, the concept is best illustrated by example.

 Imagine you wanted to buy an industrial grade solar panel to provide energy to your home and generate a surplus of energy you could sell to your local grid.
 Unfortunately, it is a $10,000 investment and you only have $2,500.
 Currently, we resolve these types of financing needs by taking on debt.
 Of course, not everyone is eligible for lines of credit and the interest costs can certainly increase the risk of the project.